kramrm/gcf-build-discord/README.md

 # gcf-build-discord

-This is a Google Cloud Function to read messages Cloud Build status messages from Pub/Sub and relay those to a Discord webhook
+This is a Google Cloud Function to read Cloud Build status messages from Pub/Sub and relay those to a Discord webhook

 ## Setup